northeastern-rc/rc-public-documentation/docs/source/welcome/maintenance.md

 Routine cluster maintenance is performed on the first Tuesday of each month.
 RC sends maintenance emails to inform users of upcoming maintenance window, a description of the maintenance, and how users will be affected.

 :::{seealso}
-Users can also check the maintenance status via [IT Maintenance and Status page].
+Users can also check the maintenance status via [ITS Maintenance and Status] page.
 :::
 (annual_shutdown)=
 ## MGHPCC Annual Shutdown

 The Massachusetts Green High Performance Computing Center (MGHPCC) conducts an annual shutdown for maintenance work.
 During this shutdown, all RC-managed services are powered down and unavailable for approximately four days.
 RC will send frequent reminders leading up to the shutdown to ensure that users are able to plan accordingly.

-## IT Statuspage
+## ITS Statuspage

-All routine cluster maintenance, emergency maintenance, and annual shutdown maintenance information will be posted to the [IT Statuspage].
+All routine cluster maintenance, emergency maintenance, and annual shutdown maintenance information will be posted to the [ITS Maintenance and Status].
 Please subscribe to ensure you receive updates on the status of all ITS systems.

 ## Preparing Cluster Maintenance